 Guiding You Through the Disability Maze

-If you are preparing for a Social Security disability hearing in Alpharetta, you have already filed a claim and had your claim reconsidered and denied.
+If you are preparing for a Social Security Disability Insurance (SSDI) hearing, you have already filed a claim and had your claim reconsidered and denied.
 Many applicants give up at this point, but in many cases, this hearing provides the best opportunity for an applicant to demonstrate eligibility for benefits.

 To successfully establish eligibility, however, it is critical to present the right evidence at an Alpharetta Social Security disability hearing.
-Because it makes all the difference in the case, it is wise to ensure that evidence is as complete and thorough as possible and presented in the most favorable light.
-Our experienced team of attorneys could help make sure you are doing everything possible to give yourself the greatest chance of a positive outcome at your SSDI hearing.
+Because it makes all the difference in the outcome of a case, it is wise to ensure that evidence is as complete and thorough as possible and presented in the most favorable light.
+Our experienced team of disability representatives can help make sure you are doing everything possible to give yourself the greatest chance of a positive outcome at your SSDI hearing.

 Often, the most important evidence at an Alpharetta Social Security disability hearing comes directly from the applicant.
 Even before the applicant says a single word, the judge may discern a lot of information from the way an applicant moves and interacts with others.

 Accordingly, the Social Security Administration (SSA) advises applicants to attend the hearing if at all possible.
 Those unable to attend or unwilling to do so are expected to notify the agency in writing as soon practicable.
 However, while it is often feasible to hold the hearing without the applicant, they would lose their opportunity to demonstrate their disability in person.

 During the initial consideration and reconsideration of a disability claim, the SSA may request medical records.
 Those records should be updated and augmented before the hearing to demonstrate that the condition still continues to be debilitating.
 Furthermore, it is wise to also have the older records ready for presentation to document the length of time the condition has existed.